-High entropy alloys and specifically the Al0<x<2CoCrFeNi system received high scientific attention due to its promising mechanical and corrosion resistance properties [1-5].
-The Alx(0.1<X<1.2)CoCrFeNi series contains a mixture of simple structures, such as FCC and BCC, while the BCC phase has an important role in hardening the alloy [6].
-With the increase of the Al content, the volume fraction of the BCC phase increases.
+High-entropy alloys (HEAs), and specifically the Al0<x<2CoCrFeNi system, have received significant attention due to their promising mechanical and corrosion-resistance properties [1–5].
+The Alx(0.1<x<1.2)CoCrFeNi series contains a mixture of simple structures, such as fcc and bcc, of which the bcc phase plays a vital role in hardening the alloy [6].
+The volume fraction of the bcc phase increases with increasing Al content.

-In many cases, this BCC phase is a mixture of a disordered BCC that is richer in Fe-Cr (A2) and ordered BCC which is richer in Al-Ni-Co (primitive cubic, B2) [7].
-Nevertheless, the existing published phase diagrams [8,9] give incomplete information concerning the equilibrium fraction of each phase, temperature dependence composition and exact temperature transition.
-Interestingly, for the AlxCoCrFeNi systems, in regions were both A2 and B2 phases exist, as the temperature increases, the ordered B2 phase volume fraction increase while the disordered volume fraction of the A2 phase decreases until it disappears.
+In many cases, the bcc phase is a mixture of a disordered bcc phase that is relatively rich in Fe and Cr (called the “A2” phase) and an ordered bcc phase that is richer in Al-Ni-Co (primitive cubic, called the “B2” phase) [7].
+Nevertheless, published phase diagrams [8,9] give incomplete information about the equilibrium fraction of each phase, the temperature dependence of the phase composition, and the precise temperature of the phase transition.
+Interestingly, for AlxCoCrFeNi systems, in composition ranges where both the A2 and B2 phases exist, the volume fraction of the ordered B2 phase increases with temperature whereas the volume fraction of the disordered A2 phase decreases and eventually disappears.

-It is claimed that Al stabilizes both the disordered A2 and ordered B2 structure [8], while the latter is favored, and Cr stabilizes the A2 structure and destabilizes both B2 and FCC structures in AlCoCrFeNi-based HEAs [10,11].
-Thus, in the present work, we study the A2 and B2 phases mixture in the Al2.75CoCrFeNi alloy, the composition of the two phases is measured and calculated at equilibrium.
-The results and discussion will present first the equilibrium state, assuming that A2 and B2 phases reach compositional equilibrium after prolonged heat-treatments.
-The experimental results are compared to thermodynamic calculations.
+In AlCoCrFeNi-based HEAs, Al reportedly stabilizes both the disordered A2 and ordered B2 structure [8], provided the latter is favored, and Cr stabilizes the A2 structure and destabilizes both B2 and fcc structures [10,11].
+Thus, in the present work, we study mixed A2 and B2 phases in the Al2.75CoCrFeNi alloy by both measuring and calculating the composition of the two phases at equilibrium.
+The results and discussion first treat the equilibrium state, assuming that A2 and B2 phases reach compositional equilibrium after prolonged heat treatment.
+The experimental results are then compared with thermodynamic calculations.